Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_14_Differential_and_Enrichment_Analysis_of_gene_with_GSEA/GSEA.md

 :-------------------------:|:-------------------------:
 <img src="different-cell.png" width="500" /> | <img src="different-phenotype.png" width="500" />

-A fundamental concept underlying those phenomenon is the **Differential Expression of genes**.
+A fundamental concept underlying those phenomenona is the **Differential Expression of genes**.
 Genes are expressed differentially under different conditions to allow for different combinations of proteins and activation of certain biological pathways [4].
 Analyzing **differential expression of a set of genes** under different conditions can uncover the mystery behind development of stem cells and the cause of diseases [4].

 Tools like **GSEA** can help us achieve this goal.
 However, before we dive deeper, let's start with some *basic concept review*.